ConCapbreton/Portfolio-Wise/README.md

 TO DO:

+UPDATE GITIGNORE AND PUSH ON GITHUB (env.js in public folder of front) HOSTING ON RENDER / NETLIFY (env.js in public folder of front - will need updating with render site when hosting) ADD SKILLS ON USERS
+README

+MAYBE:
+TARTE AU CITRON
+CAPTCHA

 # SUMMARY

-back folder: a node.js server connected to a MongoDB database with the following dependencies: argon2, cookie-parser, cors, dotenv, express, express-rate-limit, jsonwebtoken, mongoose
+back folder: a node.js server connected to a MongoDB database with the following dependencies: argon2, cookie-parser, cors, dotenv, express, express-rate-limit, jsonwebtoken, mongoose, multer cloudinary multer-storage-cloudinary

 front folder: vanilla html/css/javascript that links to the routes in the backend